 But also don’t over-sleep as that will be counterproductive and make you pile on the pounds.
 Optimal duration?
 7-9 hours everyday.

 Is your room dark enough at night?
 By that, I refer to all natural and artificial sources of light, including the glow from your cell phone, street lights and yes, even a super-moon.
 Which means you need to knock off that falling-asleep-while-reading-your-digital-gadget habit and maybe even get some blackout curtains if the light from outside is too bright.
 Because the light – especially blue light (think iPads and such) – disrupts your circadian rhythm, disturbing your sleep and making you eat more during the daytime.

 Blame those visual cues again: Clutter makes you hog more.
 According to Environment and Behavior, people eating in messy spaces consumed twice as many snacks as those who ate in a clean space.
 Time to clean up?

 Yay for people like me, who love chilly rooms!
-Seems cool temperatures don’t just make you feel good, they actually help you lose weight.
-Scientists say cold climes force your body to work harder, thereby boosting metabolism.
-So, think a cold after blast of a shower and a thermostat that’s set a few notches below your usual.
+Seems cold temperatures don’t just make you feel good, they actually help you lose weight.
+Scientists say the cold forces your body to work harder, thereby boosting metabolism.
+So, think a cold shower and a thermostat that’s set a few notches below your usual.